What Is Optic Neuritis?

 - Decreased central vision (looking straight ahead)

-The disorder can be challenging to notice early.
+Optic neuritis can be difficult to notice early.
 A child may not be aware of a change in vision if only one eye is affected.
 Parents may not notice a problem until the healthy eye is covered.

 A pediatric neuro-ophthalmologist is a specialist who treats problems with the optic nerve and loss of vision.
 To diagnose optic neuritis, this doctor may: